What we do

 As things stand, there is no effective way of helping victims of a nuclear explosion.
 This is why we're calling on the international community to work toward a ban on nuclear weapons.

-Related reading:Effects of nuclear weapons (PDF)
+Related reading:Effects of nuclear weapons on human health (PDF)

 Nuclear weapons and the challenges for providing humanitarian assistance (PDF)